-For risk management, the Company and its subsidiaries have established guidelines on risk management and have formulated and operate a business continuity plan (BCP) and a business continuity management (BCM) system for the Group.
+As well, BANDAI NAMCO aims to be a highly transparent company that clearly communicates management strategies and business policies to shareholders and investors.
+Accordingly, the Company works to enhance opportunities for executives to speak directly to investors and securities analysts, such as results presentations and telephone conferences. formulated and operate a business continuity plan (BCP) and a business continuity management (BCM) system for the Group.
 The Company is working to ensure that directors, etc., and employees of the Company and its subsidiaries are well aware of these guidelines and systems.
 Also, in working to prevent the spread of COVID-19, we are holding regular meetings of the Crisis Management Committee, with a special focus on preventing the spread of COVID-19.
 Participants include the Company's directors and other people in charge from related departments.
 At these meetings, we are sharing information and deliberating on policies.
 The results are made known within the Group, and initiatives are advanced in accordance with the policies of each company.